-- If the camera's internal temperature becomes high, the < 10 > icon may appear on the screen.
-When not shooting, turn off the camera. - If you take still photos while the < 10 > icon is displayed on the screen, the image quality may be degraded.
-The image quality of movies is not affected. - If the < 1 > icon is displayed and you keep shooting movies until the camera's internal temperature rises further, the movie shooting will stop automatically.
-If this happens, you will not be able to shoot again until the camera's internal temperature decreases.
-Turn off the power and let the camera rest for a while
+- When you shoot movies continuously for a long period or in high temperatures, the camera's internal temperature may increase and the < 10 > icon may appear on the screen.
+Note that if you shoot movies for a long period in high temperatures, the < 100 > icon will appear earlier.
+Turn off the camera when not shooting movies. - If you shoot movies while the < 1 > icon is displayed, the image quality of the movies will not be degraded.
+However, if you shoot still photos while the < 10 > warning icon is displayed, the image quality of still photos may be degraded.
+You should stop movie shooting and allow the camera to rest until the camera's internal temperature decreases. - If movie shooting continues while the < > warning icon is displayed, the camera's internal temperature will further increase and movie shooting may stop automatically.
+Movie shooting will be disabled until the camera's internal temperature decreases.
+Turn off the camera and allow the camera to rest for a while.